ZewoGraveyard/GCD/README.md

 License
 -------

-**Kalopsia** is released under the MIT license.
+**GrandCentralDispatch** is released under the MIT license.
 See LICENSE for details.